 Bird & Bird (Ireland) LLP’s registered office and principal place of business in Ireland is at 3rd Floor, 3 Georges Dock, Dublin1, D01 X5X0, Ireland.

-The partners of Bird & Bird (Ireland) LLP are Roger Bickerstaff, Deirdre Kilroy, Anna Morgan and Sally Shorthose.
+The partners of Bird & Bird (Ireland) LLP are Roger Bickerstaff, Michael Finn, Deirdre Kilroy, Anna Morgan and Sally Shorthose.

 Professional Qualifications and Regulation

 Partners of Bird & Bird (Ireland) LLP practising in Ireland hold practising certificates issued by the Law Society of Ireland and are regulated by the Law Society of Ireland and the Legal Services Regulatory Authority in Ireland.
 Details of the professional regulations that apply may be viewed at Regulations (lawsociety.ie)

 If you ask us to advise you on a contentious matter, you should be aware of the following in relation to costs:

 Should you succeed in any litigation, then it is likely that the Court would also make an order for costs in your favour.
 Although the award of costs is always at the discretion of the Court, the general rule is that the unsuccessful party must pay the successful party's costs, or a portion of them.
 The Court may only depart from this rule in exceptional circumstances.